YLitudelft/ALTCUBTOOL/README.md

 Case 3:
 Input: when the incidence angle is a vector
-Output: relationship between the incidence angle and the altimeter noise.
+Output: the relationship between the incidence angle and the altimeter noise.

 Case 4:
 Input: when the incidence angle is a vector
-Output: the distance between the microsat and cubesat as a function of the incidence angle at near, far, and average range.
+Output: the distance between the microsat and CubeSat as a function of the incidence angle at near, far, and average range.

 Case 5:
 Input: when the incidence angle and the bandwidth are vectors
-Output: relationship between the incidence angle and the baseline roll angle error under different bandwidths.
+Output: the relationship between the incidence angle and the baseline roll angle error under different bandwidths.

 7) main_function.py
 This is the main file to calculate the required peak and average power and data rate (before and after a bit on-board processing).
 It can also provides the level of altimeter noise.
 The input is the system parameters, concept (three concepts), working mode (SAR mode or not, or interleaved mode).